Redhead murders: Betty Lou Wisley

-Stacy Lyn Chahorski
+Stacey Lyn Chahorski

-Stacy Lyn Chahorski was a woman who was found strangled to death in Rising Fawn, Georgia in late 1988.
-Chahorski was officially reported missing in January 1989, four months after she was last contacted.
-Chahorski had informed her mother, via telephone, that she was planning to hitch rides from her current location in North Carolina to her home state of Michigan, to the cities of Flint and Muskegon.
-The victim's remains were discovered along the east side of northbound I-59 near Rising Fawn in Dade County, Georgia.
-Approximately five miles from the Georgia and Alabama state line.
-It was suspected that the victim may have been a hitchhiker, prior to identification.
+19-year-old Stacey Lyn Chahorski was found strangled to death in Rising Fawn, Georgia in late 1988.
+She was officially reported missing in January 1989, four months after she was last contacted.
+Chahorski had informed her mother, via telephone, that she was planning to hitch rides from her current location to her home state of Michigan.
+Her remains were discovered along the east side of northbound I-59 near Rising Fawn in Dade County, Georgia, approximately five miles from the Georgia and Alabama state line.
 It was determined she had been sexually assaulted and strangled.
-The decedent had brownish, strawberry blond, auburn or red, shoulder-length hair with frosted ends.
-In 2019, her age range was adjusted to 25 and 35.
-Before this, she was thought to be as young as 16 and a possible runaway.
+She also had brownish, strawberry blond, auburn or red, shoulder-length hair with frosted ends.
 She was identified with assistance from Othram Inc. in late March 2022.

-On September 6, 2022, Chahorski's killer was identified as Henry Frederick Wise AKA Hoss Wise, who would've been 34 years old at the time of her murder.
-He was a truck driver for Western Carolina trucking company driving through Chattanooga, Tennessee to Birmingham, Alabama and finally to Nashville Tennessee.
-Wise was also a stunt driver.
-He had a criminal history in Florida, Georgia, and North Carolina ranging from theft, assault, to obstruction of a police officer.
+On September 6, 2022, Chahorski's killer was identified as trucker and stunt driver Henry Frederick "Hoss" Wise, who would have been 34 at the time of her murder.
+He worked for the Western Carolina trucking company, and commonly drove through Chattanooga and Nashville, Tennessee and Birmingham, Alabama.
+He had a criminal history in three states ranging from theft and assault to obstruction of a police officer.
 Wise burned to death in a car accident at Myrtle Beach Speedway in South Carolina in 1999.